Blogging is one of the most powerful forms of Content Marketing. It’s also one of the hardest to get right.

 - How much time do you have for writing posts (or budget, if you plan to hire someone to write blog posts)?

 - How long will your posts be?

 - How big is your potential audience?

-Tip: It takes time to get the benefits of blogging.
-If you start by blogging slightly more often than you think you need to, you may see benefits faster.
+Tip: It takes time to get benefits from blogging.
+Blog slightly more often than you think you need to, and you may see benefits faster.